Eco-Friendly Alternatives to Aluminum Foil That Will Make You Ditch the Wrap

 But did you know that aluminum foil is actually really bad for the environment?

-1. It’s a Major Source of Pollution.
+1. Aluminum Foil is a Major Source of Pollution.

 Aluminum foil is made from bauxite, which is a rock that is mined from the earth.
 The process of mining and refining bauxite into aluminum is extremely energy-intensive and releases a lot of pollution into the air.